sbg-vswir/sbg-vswir-l2a-reflectance/docs/ATBD.md

 # 1 Version Description

-This is Version 1.0 of the SBG VSWIR snow physics algorithms.
+This is Version 1.0 of the SBG VSWIR surface reflectance algorithms.

 # 2 Introduction